Tesla Powerwall 3 is a premium home battery that stores electricity from your solar panels, the grid, or both.

 - cheaper off-peak electricity from the grid

-- energy for use during peak-rate periods
+- electricity for use during peak-rate periods

 Tesla Powerwall 3 cost breakdown